kaziridwan/ender3-ultra/README.md

 1. Webcam feed
 2. Obico server
 3. Linear Y axis rails
-4. Load Cell based Z Offset on Hotbed
+4. Load Cell based Z Offset on Hotbed (Can be based on PRtouch on Ender 3v3 se/ke )
+5. BTT Eddy

 ## Mods on order of priority